Travel guide

 Photo: Dom Con

-How many GB do you need for your trip
+How many GB you need for your trip

 This is the million-dollar question, and the answer depends on how you use your phone.
 But based on the experience of thousands of travelers, for a typical 10-day trip to Norway, between 6 and 8 GB is the sweet spot.
 I'll explain why.

-Social media is the second biggest consumer.
+Social media is the second major consumer.
 Uploading high-quality photos to Instagram or Facebook can consume between 2-5 MB per photo.
 If you upload 10 photos a day (and believe me, in Norway you'll want to upload more), that's another 50 MB daily, about 500 MB in total.
 Instagram stories and short videos consume more: a 30-second video can easily be 15-20 MB.

-Adding everything up: maps (400 MB) + social media (500 MB) + video calls (400 MB) + general use (2 GB) = approximately 3.3 GB as a basic minimum.
+Summing it all up: maps (400 MB) + social media (500 MB) + video calls (400 MB) + general use (2 GB) = approximately 3.3 GB as a basic minimum.
 But this is being conservative.
 In reality, you always use more than you plan.
 That's why we recommend 6-8 GB: it gives you room for unforeseen circumstances, for that day you upload a video of the fjord, or for when you discover a Spotify playlist you need to listen to while driving along the Atlantic Road.

 If you're someone who streams music or video, or if you work remotely during the trip, consider 10-15 GB.
-Netflix and Spotify streaming consume data at industrial speeds: an hour of Netflix in standard quality is about 700 MB, and in HD it can reach 3 GB per hour.
+Netflix and Spotify streaming consume data at industrial speeds: one hour of Netflix in standard quality is about 700 MB, and in HD it can reach 3 GB per hour.
 If you plan to work with Zoom video calls or upload heavy content to the cloud, it's better to go straight for a 15-20 GB plan.

-Step-by-step activation and configuration
+Step-by-step activation and setup

 First, make sure your phone is eSIM compatible.
 Most iPhones from XR onwards are, as are Samsung Galaxy S20 or later, Google Pixel 3 and above, and many recent Huawei, Xiaomi, and Motorola models.
 In your phone's settings, look for "Add cellular plan" or "eSIM": if the option appears, you're ready.
 If you're not sure, check with your manufacturer.

-To install the eSIM on iPhone: go to Settings > Cellular > Add Cellular Plan.
+To install the eSIM on an iPhone: go to Settings > Cellular > Add Cellular Plan.
 Scan the QR code you received by email.
 The phone will download the eSIM profile and ask you to label it (name it something like "Norway" to easily identify it).
 Make sure to keep your physical SIM active as your primary line for calls and messages, and configure the eSIM for data only.
-This allows you to receive important calls on your usual number without paying roaming charges for data.
+This allows you to receive important calls on your usual number without paying roaming for data.

 For Android, the process is similar but varies slightly by brand.
 On Samsung: Settings > Connections > SIM card manager > Add mobile data plan.
-On Google Pixel: Settings > Network & Internet > Add > Download a SIM.
+On Google Pixel: Settings > Network & internet > Add > Download a SIM.
 Scan the QR and follow the on-screen instructions.
-The phone will ask which SIM you want to use for data: select the Norway eSIM.
+The phone will ask you which SIM you want to use for data: select the Norway eSIM.

 Traditional roaming vs. eSIM: cost comparison